SUSTech-STA326/STA326_Assignment2/README.md

 ---

 ## Submission
-- Create a Jupyter Notebook to finish tasks and submit your code via a Pull Request (PR) back to the original repository.
+- Create a Jupyter Notebook to finish tasks (and write your answer with figure for each quesion).
+Submit your code via a Pull Request (PR) back to the original repository.
-- Export your Jupyter Notebook (.ipynb file) as a PDF and submit it via the Blackboard system.
+- Export your Jupyter Notebook (.ipynb file) as a PDF (or write a new PDF file with 1-2 pages) and submit it via the Blackboard system.